 Answering or Ending Calls

-For the most part, you can both answer and end a call with one gesture: the two-finger double tap, also known as the "magic tap".
+For the most part, you can both answer and end a phone or FaceTime call with one gesture: the two-finger double tap, also known as the "magic tap".
 Tap two fingers on the screen, then tap them again quickly.
 When you are receiving a call, this gesture will answer; when you are in a call, this gesture will end it.
-When ending a call, though, please note that you must remove the phone from your ear.
-This tells the phone to exit the mode where the touch screen is basically turned off, to prevent your face from activating commands as you talk.
-In essence, holding your phone to your ear deactivates the touch screen, so you have to let the screen re-activate before you can issue commands.
+When ending a call, though, please note that you must remove the phone from your ear if you're talking on it that way.
+When an iPhone is held to your ear, its touch screen is deactivated.
+As you'd expect, the keyboard command that does the same as a magic tap (vo-hyphen by default) will work to answer/end calls.

 Sometimes, for reasons unknown, this gesture will not work.
-In that case, simply find the "answer call" or "Accept" button that will appear on the screen near the home button.
+In that case, simply find the "answer call" or "Accept" button that will appear on the screen.
 Alternatively, bring up the phone app (which will launch when a call is answered anyway) and manage the call from there.
+See the section below about getting back to a call for more on this.

 If you want to silence the ringer so you can better hear VoiceOver, press either volume button while the device is ringing.
 This disables the ringer without declining or answering the call, giving you the chance to hear VoiceOver and use the options available when a call is incoming.